tommyh1/tmux/README.md

-To run 'tmux when opening a terminal, add the following script to your '.bashrc Script to check if tmux is running, if yes it attaches to the session else it creates a personalised session with a script:
+# To run tmux when opening a terminal, add the following script to your .bashrc
+* Script to check if tmux is running, if yes it attaches to the session else it creates a personalised session with a script:
 Can be run as a script, then don't forget the shebang: #!/bin/bash
 ---------------------------------------------------------------------------------------------------------------------------